Jonng04/student_management/README.md

 ## Run Migrations
-To apply the initial database schema, run the following command -`dotnet ef migrations add InitialCreate`
+To apply the initial database schema, run the following command
+- `dotnet ef migrations add InitialCreate`
--`dotnet ef database update`
+- `dotnet ef database update`

 ## Run the Application
 Start the application using the following command